thinkshout/thinkshout/_case_studies/tolerance.md

   - intro-paragraph: |
       Teaching Tolerance -- a program of the Southern Poverty Law Center -- is dedicated to educating young people to be active participants in a diverse democracy.
 Educators often have to respond to issues of intolerance at a speed and scale that can be incredibly challenging.
 News travels quickly, students form opinions and harbor fears, and teachers can feel isolated when trying to make sense of these issues for themselves and their students.

-      Teaching Tolerance already provided the ability to create learning plans around certain themes, but they needed their tools to evolve.
-The world was moving at a pace that their present systems could not address.
-They needed something that would enable rapid generation and dissemination of new materials, while also surfacing valuable content from the past that has renewed importance.

   - intro-title: Challenge
     intro-text: |
-      Tolerance.org needed their site to enable rapid generation and dissemination of new materials, while also surfacing valuable content from the past that has renewed importance in today’s news cycle.
+      Teaching Tolerance needed their site to enable rapid generation and dissemination of new materials, while also surfacing valuable content from the past that has renewed importance in today’s news cycle.

   - intro-title: Solutions